osmcode/osmium-tool/README.md

 Please read the CMake documentation and get familiar with the `cmake` and `ccmake` tools which have many more options.

-On Windows you can compile with the Visual Studio C++ compiler and nmake.
-The necessary dependencies can be installed with [conda](https://conda.io).
-See `appveyor.yml` for the necessary commands to compile osmium-tool.
+If you have trouble with compiling, look into the files in `.github/workflows` and `.github/actions` that run the CI builds to give you some pointers.

 ## Documentation